gnikonorov/pytest-dynamicrerun/README.rst

 Specifying how many times to rerun
 ##################################

-By default, one rerun attempt is made ( subject to change in the future ).
+By default, one rerun attempt is made.
 You can set the amount of times to attempt a rerun by  passing the ``--dynamic-rerun-attempts`` flag when invoking pytest or including the ``dynamic_rerun_attempts`` ini key.

 To pass the flag::